jonathanody/FujiSanPrototype/README.md

-# FujiSanPrototype
+# Fuji San - Prototype
-A prototype for a continued professional development management application
+A prototype of a continued professional development management application